M5-brane prongs, string soliton bound states and wall-crossing: Discussion

 Our description of these bound states has been indirect in a sense: we have used the BPS bound equations and imposed appropriate boundary conditions whose intuition stems from the M5-M2-M2 brane geometry we expect in the space transverse to the M5-brane (and corresponding descriptions of string web states via D3-brane deformations \cite{Argyres:2001pv,Narayan:2007tx}).
 Our equilibrium configurations (reliable in the limit of approaching the wall of marginal stability) suggest that the scalar forces balance the 3-form forces between the constituent string solitons.
 It would be most interesting to understand the nature of these bound states more intrinsically in the M5-brane tensor theory, \eg\ in terms of the way the 3-form field lines behave for such composite configurations and the corresponding forces, more directly, between the constituent string solitons.

 A related point is the following.
 As we have seen, we have imposed boundary conditions (\ref{bc-111001}) (and more generally (\ref{bc-gen})) at the point of closest approach of the two strings: this leads to the moduli variations and associated brane-bendings, as in Table~\ref{tableXYbndy21}, which become refined as we approach marginal stability.
-One might ask if, instead, one could impose boundary conditions that amount to holding the strings fixed far along them (at infinity), and allowing the rest of the two-string geometry (at finite distances) be determined by energetics.
+One might ask if, instead, one could impose boundary conditions that amount to holding the strings fixed far along them (at infinity), and allowing the rest of the two-string geometry (at finite distances) to be determined by energetics.
 It would seem that in this case the scalar configurations will be different from (\ref{m5m2-111001}), leading to brane-bendings that reflect in the two strings deformed towards each other in their near regions.
-This might possibly be a different energy extremization than (\ref{completiongen}) with different boundary terms held fixed.
+This might possibly be a different energy extremization than (\ref{completiongen}) with different boundary terms held fixed (see sec.~\ref{sec:Bog1str-os} for some comments on strict Bogomolny completions versus the extra terms in (\ref{completiongen})).
 In a sense this might be more natural if we consider the dynamical problem of a self-dual string probe moving in the background field of another non-parallel self-dual string: the forces will be less severe far along the string probe (at infinity) while the string bulk will deform more.
-In the limit of approaching marginal stability, from our discussions of the field configurations, moduli variations and the tension in sec.~\ref{sec:tension}, it is clear that our formulation will approach the above description.
-It would be instructive to understand this better, and we hope to do so.
+In the limit of approaching marginal stability, from our discussions of the field configurations, moduli variations and the tension in sec.~\ref{sec:tension} and sec.~\ref{sec:Bog1str-os}, it is clear that the above description will approach our formulation.
+In some sense this sort of string-string dynamics might be describable by appropriate string uplifts of the particle dynamics in \cite{Lee:2011ph}, \cite{Kim:2011sc}.
+It would be instructive to understand these issues better, and we hope to do so.

 Perhaps understanding these string-string effective potentials could be explored building on \cite{Denef:2002ru} (see \eg\ \cite{Gustavsson:2001wa,Gustavsson:2008dy} for some interesting related discussions).
 One might hope thereby to gain valuable insight into the dynamics of self-dual string solitons and thence that of self-dual 3-forms in the nonabelian M5-brane theory (see \eg\ \cite{Saemann:2017rjm,Rist:2022hci} for nonabelian self-dual strings, which may bear on our discussions in sec.~\ref{M5s-higgsed} on embedding into multiple abelian M5-brane theories).
 Relatedly, it would be interesting to understand more systematically the role of supersymmetry with regard to our Bogomolny completion, appropriately generalizing \cite{Witten:1978mh}: this may dovetail with the role of fermionic zero modes in the effective supersymmetric sigma model for small string-string fluctuations.